-The BIPM continuous key comparison for 177Lu, BIPM.RI(II)-K1.Lu-177, currently comprises 5 results.
-The SIR results, together with the previously published CCRI(II)-K2.Lu-177 results, have been analyzed, providing degrees of equivalence for 12 national metrology institutes.
-Other results may be added when other NMIs contribute with 177Lu activity measurements to this comparison or take part in other linked comparisons.
+The BIPM continuous key comparison for 177Lu, BIPM.RI(II)-K1.Lu-177, currently comprises 6 valid results.
+The SIR results, together with the previously published CCRI(II)-K2.Lu-177 results, have been analyzed with respect to the KCRV, providing degrees of equivalence for 13 national metrology institutes.
+Other results may be added when other NMIs contribute 177Lu activity measurements to this comparison or take part in other linked comparisons.